bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So all the orange blocks have the exact same size.
 So that's a very good point.
 Like this vector of encrypted 0's and 1's, it's not small, Because every one of them is big enough to hold a plain text element, so it's pretty big.

 There are a bunch of things you can do to kind of not actually send encrypted zeros and encrypted...
 So I guess I can just explain it this way.

 So the operations we have are homomorphic multiplication by a plaintext item.
 And like here, and addition.
 I don't know your familiarity with linear algebra or something, but that's a not quite complete set.
 If you were also able to multiply two encrypted numbers, you can kind of do the...

 You can think about it and see that actually you can compute any function on encrypted data if you have addition and multiplication.
 You know, addition and multiplication kind of...
 Every computation is like a composition of adding and multiplying.
-All our computers do are add and multiply.
+All our computers do is add and multiply.

 So there are ways to compute an arbitrary function on encrypted data.
 So what that means is the query is now much smaller and you perform this arbitrary computation to make all of these encrypted zeros and ones in a big way while keeping the query small.
 So yeah.